jasminemathieu/LAMP-Stack/README.md

 ## Apache Web Server Installation

-We begin this project with the installation of a Apache.
-During this process I performed status checks and started the program.
+Using a Linux virtual machine deployed on VMware, we begin this project with the installation of Apache.
+During this process I performed status checks to ensure proper configuration and started the Apache program.
 I mistakenly scripted the code as reflected in the 2nd image below and got back on track in the 3rd image.

 ![install](https://imgur.com/jBQejrd.jpg)